-Credit hours In general, each credit unit or hour represents one hour per week in class and two hours in preparation.
+Credit hours In general, each credit unit or hour represents one hour per week in class a(face to face or on-line) and two hours in preparation.
 Under special circumstances, courses may be offered with reduced credit value per clock hour spent in the classroom.
 For example, courses involving laboratory activity or other applications such as Nursing Clinicals normally require more hours of class or clinical attendance than is reflected in the number of credit hours given.

-Normal class load (number of credit hours) The normal class load for a student is from 12 to 18 credit hours per regular semester and 6 credit hours per summer term.
+Normal class load (number of credit hours) The normal class load for a student is from 12 to 18 credit hours per regular semester and 6 credit hours per summer session (A,B,C).
 A combination of a 3-credit course and a 4-credit laboratory plus lecture course, for a total of 7 credits, will be considered a permissible exception to the 6-credit normal class load for a student during a summer term.
 A full-time student is one registered for at least 12 credits during Fall and Spring Semester.